johnoyegbite/wordgame-scrabblelike/README.md

 * For example, 'weed' would be worth 32 points ((4+1+1+2) for the four letters, then multiply by len('weed') to get (4+1+1+2)*4 = 32).
 Be sure to check that the hand actually has 1 'w', 2 'e's, and 1 'd' before scoring the word!

 * As another example, if n=7 and you make the word 'waybill' on the first try, it would be worth 155 points (the base score for 'waybill' is (4+1+4+3+1+1+1)*7=105, plus an additional 50 point bonus for using all n letters).

+> PS:
+>    I developed this game during an MITx course on edX.
+>    * 6.00.1x: Introduction to Computer Science and Programming Using Python